opus-tango/http-server-in-c/readme.md

+## Final Project Plan Update - Thursday night (2025-05-08)
+The HTTP server has gotten much larger and more complex than I originally anticipated, and once I implement file uploading, it will meet all the requirements of the final project assignment.
+With that in mind, I have decided to scrap all my other plans and just submit the HTTP server as my final project, since I am also beginning to run out of time to develop a web application front and back end.

+This evening I finally worked through the bugs on handling file serving, and have been able to get it working with arbitrary file types.
+They are still restricted "for security reasons," but it can theoretically be expanded to any file type.

 ## Final Project Plan Update
 Even though I haven't had time to work on it, I have been turning this project over in my mind for the past two weeks.
 I have wanted to build my own basic HTTP server for a while, and this is the only piece of homework due this week, so I have decided to make my final project a basic HTTP server.